 The dance degrees require students to follow a large common core of courses, which have been carefully structured to provide students with the foundation needed to become artists, educators, and performers.
 Additionally, all dancers study ballet, jazz, and modern dance technique to round out their dance education.
 Students also have the opportunity to study tap, pointe, partnering, and theatre dance.

 The Department of Theatre & Dance offers two courses (DANC 110: Dance Appreciation and DANC 360: Dance in Culture) that can be used to fulfill requirements within the Colonnade Program.

 Honors Dance Courses

-Honors sections are available for 300 and 400 level dance technique courses.
+Honors sections are available for most 300 and 400 level dance technique courses.
 Enrollment in an honor section of a technique course includes higher expectations in movement assignments, deeper research and discussion, and/or opportunities to see professional dance performances.
 Honors sections are also offered for selected lecture/theory courses within the dance curriculum.
 Students may speak to individual professors about honors augmentation of a course when an honors section is not offered.

 Note: documents in Portable Document Format (PDF) require Adobe Acrobat Reader 5.0 or higher to view,

 Note: documents in Excel format (XLS) require Microsoft Viewer,

 Note: documents in Word format (DOC) require Microsoft Viewer,

 Note: documents in Powerpoint format (PPT) require Microsoft Viewer,